-(f) A member may utilize funds in an IPDA for activities that support the job-related professional development of the member.
-The use of IPDA funds is subject to the pre-approval of the member's supervisor and to all applicable University policies and procedures regarding the appropriate use and documentation of University expenditures.
-Examples of such use could include, but are not limited to, travel for the presentation of scholarly work, conference fees and travel, professional organization fees, professional licensure or certification requirements, acquisition of specialized equipment (such as laboratory or art supplies), tuition and/or fees, subscriptions and books, submission fees, and relevant training and continuing education opportunities.
+(f) A member may use funds in an IPDA for activities that support the job-related professional development of the member.
+Examples of such uses could include, but are not limited to: travel for the presentation of scholarly work, conference fees and travel, professional organization fees, professional licensure or certification requirements, acquisition of specialized equipment (such as laboratory or art supplies), procurement of professional services through independent contractors or vendors (such as scanning, 3-D printing, transcription, or translation), tuition and/or fees, subscriptions and books, submission fees, and relevant training and continuing education opportunities.
+IPDA funds may also be used to acquire computers and associated peripherals (external devices like specialized keyboard or monitor) used to advance the specific professional development activity and to hire hourly student employees who provide administrative, clerical, labor, technical, or other general support that advances the professional development activity.